 If unemployment claimants forget to claim unemployment benefits, the Idaho DOL permits one skip week.
 However, the DOL does not allow backdating of any missed week.
 Failure to claim for two weeks will automatically inactivate your claim.
 If your Idaho unemployment benefits claim becomes inactive, you will have to reopen your claim.

-Idaho Unemployment Benefits Claims and Federal Income Taxes
+Learn About Idaho Unemployment Benefits Claims and Federal Income Taxes

 All state and federal unemployment benefits are taxable in Idaho.
 While claiming benefits for unemployment in ID, beneficiaries can choose to have taxes withheld from the compensation payment.
 The tax withheld from your federal unemployment benefits is 10 percent.
 Claimants can also choose not to have any taxes withheld and pay owed taxes when filing their taxes.

-The DOL mails a 1099-G tax form to unemployment claimants in the beginning of the calendar year.
+The DOL mails a 1099-G tax form to unemployment claimants at the beginning of the calendar year.
 Claimants must keep an updated mailing address on file to receive this form in a timely manner.
 Unemployed workers can also find the form in their account on the claimant portal online.